 NFL Betting in Pennsylvania

-Recommended resource to help you bet smartly on football in Pennsylvania:
+A recommended resource to help you bet on football in Pennsylvania:

 NBA Betting in Pennsylvania

-Recommended resource to help you bet smartly on basketball in Pennsylvania:
+A recommended resource to help you bet on basketball in Pennsylvania:

 MLB Betting in Pennsylvania

 The Philadelphia Phillies are the oldest continues same-city same-name franchise in American sports.
 The Phillies are two-time World Series champions, with championships in 1980 and again in 2008.
-Philadelphia has won the National League pennant seven times and their division 11 times, including five consecutive division titles from 2007 through 2011.
+Philadelphia has won the National League pennant seven times and its division 11 times, including five consecutive division titles from 2007 to 2011.
 They have not made the postseason since.

 The Phillies made a big splash in the spring of 2019 by signing Bryce Harper to a 13-year, $330 million contract.
 Philadelphia plays its home games at Citizens Bank Park, which resides in South Philadelphia.

-Recommended resource to help you bet smartly on baseball in Pennsylvania:
+A recommended resource to help you bet on baseball in Pennsylvania:

-Recommended resource to help you bet smartly on hockey in Pennsylvania:
+A recommended resource to help you bet on hockey in Pennsylvania:

 MLS Betting in Pennsylvania

-The Union were founded in 2010 and finished as runner-up in the U.S. Open Cup tournaments in 2014, 2015, and 2018.
+The Union was founded in 2010 and finished as runner-up in the U.S. Open Cup tournaments in 2014, 2015 and 2018.
 Known as "The U," Brooklyn Nets star Kevin Durant is part of the team's ownership group.
 Based in Chester, Pennsylvania, the team plays at Subaru Park on the banks of the Delaware River.

-Recommended resource to help you bet smartly on hockey in Pennsylvania:
+A recommended resource to help you bet on soccer in Pennsylvania: